 This is where the game becomes endless and incredibly fun.
 You take on contracts from various establishments who all have set criteria, it may be to deliver X amount of a certain food, deliver a certain number of something during rush hour, or simply don’t use too much power when making an efficient system.
 It’s similar to the Campaign only you only have the basic devices, the others must be bought via the money you gain from completing Contracts, all via a number of ‘skill tree’-like selection tabs.
 As your reputation increases, so does the number of contracts on offer and the complexity of their requests (along with the amount of money you get for the job).

 So, what is Automachef actually like to play?
 What do you do?
-It’s all about creating a well-oiled machine which will do your bidding once you hit ‘start’, as you can’t touch anything once the patrons start rolling into the store.
+It’s all about creating a well-oiled machine that will do your bidding once you hit ‘start’, as you can’t touch anything once the patrons start rolling into the store.
 You’ll begin with a basic burger which requires you to place a raw patty distribution pod, a robotic arm to place it onto a grill, a smart arm to remove the cooked patty once it’s finished, a dispenser for the burger bun, and then a unit to combine the cooked patty and bun together so it can serve a complete burger.
 It’s your job to ensure you have all the required components placed in an efficient and cost-effective manner within the kitchen – we don’t want people waiting a long time for their food just because you’ve set up conveyor belts that transport the ingredients all over the place!

 As Automachef progresses, so does your list of recipes and culinary skills.
 The simple burger will begin to evolve into ones which have double patties and bacon, maybe it has lettuce and cheese on there too (which requires a food processor to cut them up), or maybe you’ll dabble with hotdogs or even Happy-Meals where you’re required to put a number of finished products together into a little box.
 Some of the designs took me easily over an hour to perfect in order to meet the three important criteria every mission has; Fulfil a number of orders, Don’t use over a set amount of power, and Don’t use over a certain number of ingredients.